CocoaPods/Molinillo/ARCHITECTURE.md

 filtered out as having no chance of resolution
 4. Update the list of unused unwinds:
   - Add all possible unwinds for the current conflict
+  - Update the `requirements_unwound_to_instead` attribute on any considered unwind that was only rejected because it had a lower index than the chosen one
   - Remove all unwinds to a state greater than or equal to the chosen unwind
 5. Go to #6 in the main loop